-- E) Duties and Responsibilities of the Chair: - 1) Hold regularly scheduled meetings. - 2) Hold a minimum of three (3) regularly scheduled office hours per week. - 3) Attend at least five (5) Legislative Council meetings. - 4) Keep the Media Relations Committee abreast of A.S. activities. - 5) Coordinate the distribution of A.S. press releases to the relevant campus and community organizations and/or media sources pertaining to issues concerning the student body. - 6) Act as the contact person for any outside media source seeking to communicate with any A.S. entity or representative. - 7) Shall attend all BCC Chair Council Meetings. - F) Duties and Responsibilities of the Internal Vice-Chair: - 1) Hold a minimum of two (2) regularly scheduled office hours per week. - 2) Act as the liaison between Media Relations and all A.S.
+E) Duties and Responsibilities of the Chair:

+- 1) Hold regularly scheduled meetings. - 2) Hold a minimum of three (3) regularly scheduled office hours per week. - 3) Attend at least five (5) Senate meetings. - 4) Overlook all online mediums including Facebook, Twitter, and the Committee web page. - 5) Keep the Media Relations Committee abreast of A.S. activities and OSL activities and events. - 6) Coordinate the distribution of A.S. press releases to the relevant campus and community organizations and/or media sources pertaining to issues concerning the student body. - 7) Act as the contact person for any outside media source seeking to communicate with any A.S. entity or representative. - 8) Shall attend IVP staff meetings. - 9) Shall attend all BCC Chair Council meetings. - F) Duties and Responsibilities of the Internal Vice Chair:

+- 1) Hold a minimum of two (2) regularly scheduled office hours per week. - Act as the liaison between Media Relations and all A.S.
 Boards, Committees and Commissions. - 3) Coordinate advertisement and publicity for all A.S.
-Boards, Committees and Commissions, including but not limited to flyers, posters, and articles. - G) Duties and Responsibilities of the External Vice-Chair: - 1) Hold a minimum of two (2) regularly scheduled office hours per week. - 2) Act as the liaison between A.S.
-Media Relations, UCSB faculty, staff and the greater student body as whole; including but not limited to all campus clubs and organizations. - 4) Assist the chair with the coordination and distribution of A.S. press releases and with all media sources seeking to communicate with A.S. entities. - H) Duties and Responsibilities of the Graphic Design Chair: - 1) Attend the weekly Media Relations meetings. - 2) Direct artistic projects relating to the goals of Media Relations. - 3) Hold a minimum of two (2) regularly scheduled office hours per week. - 4) Design flyers and posters for Media Relations projects. - 5) Post created flyers and/or posters throughout campus and Isla Vista. - 6) Keep in contact with the A.S.
-Web Developer. - I) Duties and Responsibilities of the Web Networking Chair: - 1) Establish and maintain an active online social network to promote and publicize for Media Relation's projects. - 2) Promote A.S.
-Committees' Facebook groups and other online social network sites. - 3) Control the Media Relation's Facebook Group.
+Boards, Committees and Commissions, including but not limited to flyers, posters, and articles. - 4) Assist with and perform any other duties as needed or assigned by the Chair. - 5) Be responsible for acting as a proxy for weekly Committee meetings if the Chair is unable to attend. - G) Duties and Responsibilities of the External Vice Chair: - 1) Hold a minimum of two (2) regularly scheduled office hours per week. - 2) Act as the liaison between A.S.
+Media Relations, UCSB faculty, staff and the greater student body as whole; including but not limited to all campus clubs and organizations. - 3) Assist the Chair with the coordination and distribution of A.S. press releases and with all media sources seeking to communicate with A.S. entities. - 4) Establish and maintain an active online social network to promote and publicize Media Relations projects through mediums including Facebook, Twitter, and the Committee web page. - H) Duties and Responsibilities of the Graphic Design Chair: - 1) Attend the weekly Media Relations meetings. - 2) Direct and design artistic projects relating to the goals of Media Relations. - 3) Hold a minimum of two (2) regularly scheduled office hours per week. - 4) Design flyers, posters, logos and signs for Media Relations projects. - 5) Keep in contact with and forward information to the External Vice Chair. - I) Duties and Responsibilities of the Web Networking Chair: - J) Duties and Responsibilities of the Photography/Videographer Chair: - 1) Take pictures at A.S.
+Committee's events and upload them on the Media Relations Facebook, Twitter, and web page to further expand and promote Associated Students through online media. - 2) Design, create, and execute a video meant to explain what A.S. does as an organization. - 3) Capture video footage at A.S.
+Committees, clubs, and organization events. - 4) Create and update biweekly YouTube channel reflective of both campus-wide and A.S. activities and events. - K) Duties and Responsibilities of the Staff Writer - 1) Responsible for creating a weekly newsletter for the Media Relations web page. - 2) Hold a minimum of one (1) regularly scheduled office hour per week.